-Chemical control methods should be part of an integrated system of extermination measures.
+Chemical methods of weed control should be part of a comprehensive system of extermination measures.
 Agrotechnical methods are the priority, while chemical methods are additional.

 Introduction of energy-saving soil-protecting technologies has also aggravated the problem of controlling resistant weeds.
 Research is being conducted on ways to improve the effectiveness of herbicides along the lines of:

 - increasing the effectiveness with the help of mixtures of herbicides, growth regulators and fungicides;